tomfaulkenberry/shiftedWald/README.md

 # shiftedWald
-Data and analysis files for Faulkenberry (submitted), "A single boundary accumulator model of response times in an arithmetic verification task"
+Data and analysis files for Faulkenberry (in press), "A single boundary accumulator model of response times in an arithmetic verification task", to appear in /Frontiers in Psychology/

 manuscript.pdf --> manuscript file<br>
 data.csv --> raw data file<br>